Best paper prize awarded at British Academy of Management Conference

-Juliet Kele, Teaching Fellow in Human Resource Management, was recently awarded the Best Full Paper Prize for the Human Resource Management Track at the British Academy of Management (BAM) Conference 2017 held in Warwick in September.
+Juliet Kele, Teaching Fellow in Human Resource Management, was recently awarded the Best Full Paper Prize for the Human Resource Management Track at the British Academy of Management (BAM) Conference.

 The paper entitled ‘Face of the Firm: Aesthetic Diversity’ provides a reframing of diversity management practices.
 Reflecting upon marketing literatures, findings from British small and medium-sized law firms uncover the use of ‘aesthetic diversity’.